 - Anti-rationalization — agents no longer manufacture confident-sounding answers when they're uncertain.
 If a tool failed or a layer was missing, the agent says so instead of working around it with plausible-but-wrong reasoning.

-- Partial-failure tightening — when one agent in a multi-agent chain hits an error, downstream agents now see the failure explicitly instead of receiving an incomplete-but-confident upstream response
+- Partial-failure tightening — when one agent in a multi-agent chain hits an error, downstream agents now see the failure explicitly instead of receiving an incomplete-but-confident upstream response.

-- Centralized prompt architecture review — every agent prompt was re-read against the answers it produced for our beta users in the prior 60 days.
+- Centralized prompt review — every agent prompt was re-read against the answers it produced for beta users in the prior 60 days.
 Where prompts encouraged hedging, they were rewritten to be direct.
 Where they encouraged false confidence, guardrails were added.

 Why it mattered